open-telemetry/opentelemetry-go-contrib/CONTRIBUTING.md

 1. You will need to be a [member of the OpenTelemetry organization] and maintain that membership.
 2. You need to have good working knowledge of the code you are sponsoring and any project that that code instruments or is based on.
+3. You will need to become a [triager] of OpenTelemetry Go and maintain this role.

-If you are not an existing member, this is not an immediate disqualification.
+If you are not an existing member and triager, this is not an immediate disqualification.
-You will need to engage with the OpenTelemetry community so you can achieve this membership in the process of becoming a Code Owner.
+You will need to engage with the OpenTelemetry community so you can achieve this membership and role in the process of becoming a Code Owner.

 It is best to have resolved at least an issue related to the module, contributed directly to the module, and/or reviewed module PRs.
 How much interaction with the module is required before becoming a Code Owner is up to the existing Code Owners.